Mark Zuckerberg says he invented a 'sleep box' to improve his wife's slumber

 "She'll wake up and check the time on her phone to see if the kids might wake up soon, but then knowing the time stresses her out and she can't fall back asleep."

-To help Chan get more shut eye, Zuckerberg used his engineering knowledge to devise a "sleep box."
+To help Chan get more shuteye, Zuckerberg used his engineering knowledge to devise a "sleep box."

 No, she doesn't sleep inside the box.
 Placed on Chan's nightstand, the device emits a "very faint light" between the hours of 6 to 7 a.m. to let her know if it's time to get up.
-If it's not lit, then Chan will know it's OK to fall back asleep.
+If it's not lit, Chan will know it's OK to fall back asleep.
 This way, she won't have to check the time, which can be a stressor.

 "As an engineer, building a device to help my partner sleep better is one of the best ways I can think of to express my love and gratitude," Zuckerberg wrote.